Cardale Babington

 He wrote Manual of British Botany (1843), Flora of Cambridgeshire (1860), The British Rubi (1869) and edited the publication Annals and Magazine of Natural History from 1842.
 His herbarium and library are conserved by the University of Cambridge.

+The plant genus Babingtonia was named in his honour by John Lindley in 1842.
+A species of Rubus also bears his name Rubus babingtonii.